3top1a/r-liv-lust/README.md

 # R-liv
 Rust Lean Image Viewer - Fast and configurable image viewer inspired by JPEGView by David Kleiner

+# THIS IS ARCHIVED
+I've started making a new and better version, with Vulkan and tokio.
+This project is for me to learn, remember?

 R-liv is meant to be a small, lean, fast and configurable image viewer inspired by [JPEGView by David Kleiner](https://sourceforge.net/projects/jpegview/).
 It's philosophy is similar - minimal GUI with maximal image and utility.